thinkhero/dcrdocs/docs/getting-started/startup-basics.md

 ## Startup Command Flags

 A majority of the settings you are able to set via the configuration file can also be passed to the application as parameters during launch.
-For example, the following OS-specific commands would open `dcrd` for Testnet use, an alternative to using `testnet=1` in your config file:
+For example, the following OS-specific commands would open `hcd` for Testnet use, an alternative to using `testnet=1` in your config file:

-    Windows: dcrd.exe --testnet
+    Windows: hcd.exe --testnet
-    macOS: ./dcrd --testnet
+    macOS: ./hcd --testnet
-    Linux: ./dcrd --testnet
+    Linux: ./hcd --testnet

-The above example would first look to the `dcrd` configuration file for settings and then look to the executable command to enable the testnet setting.
+The above example would first look to the `hcd` configuration file for settings and then look to the executable command to enable the testnet setting.

 ---